Cyborg-Network/Cyborg-chain/README.md

 Use the following command to build the node without launching it:

+Compile the code
 ```sh
 cargo build --release
 ```

+Execute the off chain worker module
 ```sh
 ./target/release/cyborg-node --dev --offchain-worker always
 ```